kubernetes/enhancements/keps/sig-node/2043-pod-resource-concrete-assigments/README.md

 The GRPC service obtains this information from the internal state of the kubelet's Device Manager and CPU Manager respectively.
 The GRPC Service exposes these endpoints:
 - `List`, which returns a single PodResourcesResponse, enabling monitor applications to poll for resources allocated to pods and containers on the node.
-- `GetAllocatableResources`, which returns AllocatableResourcesResponse, enabling monitor applications to learn about the the allocatable resources available on the node.
+- `GetAllocatableResources`, which returns AllocatableResourcesResponse, enabling monitor applications to learn about the allocatable resources available on the node.
-- `Watch`, which returns a stream of PodResourcesResponse, enabling monitor applications to be notified of new resource allocation, release or resource allocation updates, using the `action` field in the response.

 This is shown in proto below:
 ```protobuf